MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/2-prepare-deployment-tools-resources.md

 1. On the Container registries page, select **Create container registry** or **+ Create**.

-1. On the Basic tab of the Create container registry page, complete the following:
+1. On the Basic tab of the Create container registry page, specify the following information:

     > [!NOTE]
     > The name of your Registry must be unique.
 Also, the Premium tier is required for private link with private endpoints.